whitedigital-eu/audit-service/README.md

 ---
 ### Configuration
 **Configuration differs between default setup and overridden one.** If you are interested in configuration for overriding part of package, scroll down to appropriate section.

-By default after installation, audit service bundle is disabled.
-To enable it, you need to add following (or similar configuration):
 ```yaml
 audit:
     audit_entity_manager: audit